wofsauge/IsaacDocs/docs/Room.md

 ### Respawn·Enemies () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### void RespawnEnemies ( ) {: .copyable aria-label='Functions' }
-for D7 collectible
+Used by the D7 collectible.
 ___
 ### Screen·Wrap·Position () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### [Vector](Vector.md) ScreenWrapPosition ( [Vector](Vector.md) Pos, float Margin ) {: .copyable aria-label='Functions' }

-Returns Pos, screen-wrapped (if it is just outside the room on the right it will be moved to the left side of the room, etc)
+Returns `Pos`, screen-wrapped (if it is just outside the room on the right it will be moved to the left side of the room, etc)

 ???- note "Notes"
      This only wraps the point once, so if it has crossed multiple wrapping planes it will only wrap on the one it's closest to.
 For wrapping a position that has crossed two planes (outside a room in the top left for instance) call this function iteratively.